 Where should you register your domain?

 My recommendation is NameCheap.com.
 GoDaddy is popular but will try to trick you into signing up for all sorts of things that you don’t actually need.

 As a customer of ours, we’re more than happy to give you our input into your final domain name selection.

 I repeat.
 Focus on simplicity.
-Like all marketing materials, your domain needs to be ‘brick in the face’ easy to understand.
-Marketing in general is not a drive for creativity, it’s a drive to demonstrate value in the most intuitive possible way to understand it.
+Like all marketing materials, your domain needs to be ‘brick-in-the-face’ easy to understand.
+Marketing in general is not a drive for creativity; it’s a drive to demonstrate value in the most intuitive way possible for understanding.
 Picking your domain name is part of that.

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.

 By submitting this form you agree to TourismTiger contacting you via email.